sunguramjanjarefi/guardian-1/README.md

    git clone https://github.com/hashgraph/guardian.git
    ```

-2. Update the following files with your Hedera Testnet account info (see prerequisites) as indicated.
-Please check complete steps to generate Operation ID and Operator Key by looking at link : [How to Create Operator ID and Operator Key](https://docs.hedera.com/guardian/getting-started/getting-started/how-to-create-operator-id-and-operator-key).
+2. Update the following files with your Hedera Testnet account info (see prerequisites).
+If you do not yet have an Operator Id and Operator Key, please follow these instructions : [How to Create Operator ID and Operator Key](https://docs.hedera.com/guardian/getting-started/getting-started/how-to-create-operator-id-and-operator-key).
 There will be other steps in the Demo Usage Guide that will require the generation of Operator IDs and Operator Keys.
-It is important to mention that the Operator IDs and Operator Keys in the ./guardian/configs/.env.\<GUARDIAN_ENV\>.guardian.system will be used to generate demo accounts.
+It is important to note that the Operator IDs and Operator Keys in the ./guardian/configs/.env.\<GUARDIAN_ENV\>.guardian.system will be used to generate demo accounts.

    For example:

-   in ./guardian/.env you may choose name of the Guardian platform.
-Leave the field empty or unspecified if you update a production environment to keep previous data (for more details read at https://github.com/IntellectEU/guardian/blob/feature/environment/docs/environments/Ecosystem-Envitonment.md)
+   in ./guardian/.env set the environment you wish to run the Guardian in.
+(This needs fixed.
+The link is broken and I dont know what this next statement means) Leave the field empty or unspecified if you update a production environment to keep previous data (for more details read at https://github.com/IntellectEU/guardian/blob/feature/environment/docs/environments/Ecosystem-Envitonment.md)
    ```plaintext
       GUARDIAN_ENV="develop"
    ```